 We are pursuing product candidates with strong scientific rationale to address indications where there is both a high unmet need and an opportunity to develop best-in-class or first-in-class therapeutics.
-We currently have six programs: three clinical-stage product candidates and three preclinical programs.
-We commenced a Phase 2b clinical trial for our most advanced product candidate, GB001, in October 2018.
+We currently have four clinical-stage product candidates, in addition to multiple preclinical programs.